nclarius/shell-scripts/update-moodle/README.md

 It is intended to take over tedious clicking routines for material that needs frequent updating, but not suited to create new entries as each file requires an initial set-up.

-The script works by simulating key strokes (Tab and Enter etc.) to navigate the website.
+The script works by simulating key strokes (Tab and Enter etc.) to navigate the website in the browser.
 It’s ugly, fragile and looks scary but it works.